jmartinezl/python-pdftoimage-lambda-container/README.md

 # Introduction

-This repository is for anyone looking for python custom Dockerfile lambda example, maybe you are searching for a way to run pytho poppler in aws lambda.
+This repository is for anyone looking for python custom Dockerfile lambda example, maybe you are searching for a way to run python poppler library in `aws lambda function`.

 # Services used in this example